riscv-software-src/riscof/docs/source/commands.rst

 These files are meant to provide ease to users integrating their DUT to RISCOF for the first time and should be modified by the users.

-The setup utility takes in the following optional inputs from the cli:
+The setup utility takes in the following optional inputs from the CLI:

 - dutname: name of the dut for running the tests on.
 The utility will use this name to create a template plugin directory with all the relevant files.
 These files will have to be modified by